Music & Arts Camp

 Snack & Lunch

-Students will have a snack break and a 30-minute lunch break followed by a movement activity every day.
+Students will have a snack break and a lunch break followed by a movement activity every day.
 Please provide your child with a peanut free snack, lunch, and water bottle.

 Tuition

-Clark Residents: $275 per week
+Clark Residents: $275 for this one-week program

 Questions?
 Email Alex: alex@southsidebeat.com